xproot/95-KEYGEN-JS/README.md

 once ran, it will return a serial.

 ## Quickly install it in your website
-Add `<script src="https://raw.githubusercontent.com/xproot/95-KEYGEN-JS/main/95keygen.js"></script>` in a convienent place (or download it!)
+Download 95keygen.js from [here](https://raw.githubusercontent.com/xproot/95-KEYGEN-JS/main/95keygen.js) and add `<script src="95keygen.js"></script>` in a convienent place then make a quick function that takes the return value of generateMsSerial() or generateMsSerial('oem') and puts it somewhere

-Make a quick function that takes the return value of generateMsSerial() or generateMsSerial('oem') and puts it somewhere EXAMPLE
+EXAMPLE
 ```
 <script>